Skip to main content

 Add OAuth credentials to OpenRAG

-If you use the Terminal User Interface (TUI) to manage your OpenRAG services, enter OAuth credentials on the Advanced Setup page.
+If you use an OpenRAG terminal session to manage your OpenRAG services, enter OAuth credentials at the Cloud connectors and advanced settings prompt.
 You can do this during installation, or you can add the credentials afterwards:

-1. If OpenRAG is running, click Stop All Services in the TUI.
+1. If OpenRAG is running, select the Stop services option in the terminal.

-2. Open the Advanced Setup page, and then add the OAuth credentials for the cloud storage providers that you want to use under API Keys:
+5. At the relevant prompts, enter the OAuth credentials for the cloud storage providers that you want to use:

-3. For each connector you configured, register the redirect URIs shown in the TUI in your OAuth apps.
+6. For each connector you configured, register the redirect URIs shown in the terminal in your OAuth apps.

 The redirect URIs are used for the cloud storage connector webhooks.
 For Google, the redirect URIs are also used to redirect users back to OpenRAG after they sign in.

-4. Optional: Under Others, set the Webhook Base URL to the base address for your OAuth connector endpoints.
+7. Optional: Set the Webhook Base URL to the base address for your OAuth connector endpoints.
 If set, the OAuth connector webhook URLs are constructed as WEBHOOK_BASE_URL/connectors/${provider}/webhook.
 This option is required to enable automatic ingestion from cloud storage.
+Alternatively, you can use the default base URL.

-6. Click Start Services to restart the OpenRAG containers with the new configuration.
+9. At the Start services now? prompt, press Y to start the OpenRAG services with the new configuration.

 If you provided Google OAuth credentials, you must sign in with Google before you are redirected to your OpenRAG instance.